markusfisch/PieLauncher/README.md

 ### How to open the app list

-Just tap to open the list.
+Tap once to open the list.
 Then type the name of an app you want to start.
-Usually one or two letters are enough even if you mistyped a letter.
+Usually one or two letters are enough, even if you mistyped a letter.
-If the app in the top left is the one you want, you can also hit the Search key on your keyboard to start it.
+If the app in the top left is the one you want, you can hit the Search key on your keyboard to start it.

 ![How to open the app list](svg/guide_open_list.svg)